Allergies, Colds, Flu And COVID-19: How To Best Prep For Fall's 'Sick Season'

 And, speaking of fever, be ready to check for one

 Keep a thermometer in your home, since checking your temperature is a good place to start in distinguishing allergies from an infection if you're feeling unwell.
-Just remember the definition of a true fever — a temperature at or above 100.4 degrees Fahrenheit, or 38 degree Celsius.
+Just remember the definition of a true fever — a temperature at or above 100.4 degrees Fahrenheit, or 38 degrees Celsius.

 Fever is a key symptom that helps clinicians make a diagnosis and decide what level of care you need, so having that information when you first reach out can be important.